vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 Daniell: drawing ad 1790 11 The liṅga in ad 2008

-The hill, temple, surrounding d´ebris, and the inscription have been thoroughly examined by J¨urgen Neuss (2003).
+The hill, temple, surrounding d´ebris, and the inscription have been thoroughly examined by Jürgen Neuss (2003).
 12 Neuss subscribes to the almost universally accepted theory that dates the oldest elements of the architecture of the present

 refers to the Harṣa Era, yielding a date of A.D.
 636, the temple stylistically can be assigned to the same period.’